 There was a time when vampires didn’t sparkle in daylight or give interviews to Christian Slater.
-They were the menacing undead who were best avoided – Dracula in particular.
-In the case of the 1922 vampire film Nosferatu, that was especially true.
+They were the menacing undead who were best avoided – Count Dracula in particular.
+In the case of the 1922 vampire movie Nosferatu, that was especially true.

 The film cribbed the tale of Dracula, changing the names of the characters to avoid lawsuits.
-That plan failed, and a lawsuit was filed by Bram Stoker’s estate after the film’s release.
+That plan failed, and a lawsuit was filed by Bram Stoker’s estate after Nosferatu’s release.
 As a result, all copies of the film were ordered destroyed.

 Thomas Hutter is a real go-getter of an estate agent, so full of enthusiasm that he resembles a manic version of Emmet from The Lego Movie.
 His boss Knock is (literally) insanely happy because the wealthy Count Orlok wants to buy a home nearby – meaning a fat commission.
 Hutter needs to leave his wife and go on a business trip to get the Count’s signature on the dotted line, with an obligatory pit-stop on the way where the locals advise him not to continue.
 In classic horror movie fashion, he ignores them and embarks on a frightful coach journey to Orlok’s castle.